Friedrich Peter: Controversy with Jörg Haider, later life

-His relationship to Jörg Haider was rather strained.
+Peter's relationship with Jörg Haider was rather strained.
 The final split came in 1992 after Haider made a public comment on the "Third Reich's proper employment policies".
-Peter spoke of a "shameful lapse" of Haider, saying that this statement "forced him to break his self-imposed silence and to remind party leaders of their political and statutory responsibilities in public."
+Peter spoke of a "shameful lapse" by Haider, saying that this statement "forced him to break his self-imposed silence and to remind party leaders of their political and statutory responsibilities in public."
+Peter later remarked that "when Haider made his employment policy statement, I grabbed my head."

-Friedrich Peter died on 25 September 2005 in Vienna's Hanuschkrankenhaus hospital, where he had been treated for kidney disease for several weeks.
+Peter died on 25 September 2005 in Vienna's Hanuschkrankenhaus hospital, where he had been treated for kidney disease for several weeks.